BraisonCrece/Restaurant_QR_menu_dashboard/README.md

 - MySQL
 - StimulusJS

-## Funcionalidades principales
+## Main features

-- Creación y edición de la carta: los restaurantes pueden crear y editar su carta de comidas y bebidas en la aplicación.
+- Menu creation and editing: restaurants can create and edit their menu of food and drinks in the application.
-    - Alérgenos (Asociables a los productos)
+    - Allergens (associable to products)
-    - Vinos
+    - Wines
-    - Entrantes
+    - Starters
-    - Platos
+    - Main courses
-    - Postres
+    - Desserts
-- Escaneo de código QR: los clientes pueden escanear el código QR con sus teléfonos móviles para acceder a la carta del restaurante.
+- QR code scanning: customers can scan the QR code with their mobile phones to access the restaurant's menu.
-- Autenticación de usuarios: la aplicación utiliza Devise para gestionar la autenticación y autorización de usuarios, permitiendo a los restaurantes acceder a su cuenta y a los clientes acceder a la carta del restaurante.
+- User authentication: the application uses Devise to manage user authentication and authorization, allowing restaurants to access their account and customers to access the restaurant's menu.

-## Instalación y configuración
+## Installation and configuration

-1. Clona el repositorio de GitHub: `git clone https://github.com/BraisonCrece/Restaurant_QR_menu_dashboard`
+1. Clone the GitHub repository: `git clone https://github.com/BraisonCrece/Restaurant_QR_menu_dashboard`
-2. Instala las dependencias: `bundle install`
+2. Install dependencies: `bundle install`
-3. Configura la base de datos: `rails db:create && rails db:migrate`
+3. Configure the database: `rails db:create && rails db:migrate`
-4. Inicia el servidor web: `bin/dev`
+4. Start the web server: `bin/dev`

-## Contribuciones
+## Contributions

-Si deseas contribuir a la aplicación, por favor sigue estos pasos:
+If you want to contribute to the application, please follow these steps:

-1. Haz un fork del repositorio.
+1. Fork the repository.
-2. Crea una nueva rama: `git checkout -b my-new-feature`
+2. Create a new branch: `git checkout -b my-new-feature`
-3. Realiza tus cambios y haz commit: `git commit -am 'Add some feature'`
+3. Make your changes and commit: `git commit -am 'Add some feature'`
-4. Sube tus cambios a la rama: `git push origin my-new-feature`
+4. Push your changes to the branch: `git push origin my-new-feature`
-5. Crea un pull request.
+5. Create a pull request.

-## Licencia
+## License

-Esta aplicación está bajo la licencia MIT.
-Consulta el archivo LICENSE para más detalles.
+This application is under the MIT license.
+See the LICENSE file for more details.